Rethinking Your Annual Performance Review Process

 - The Annual Performance Review Process: Guidelines for Supervisors

 Performance Review Examples & Tips for Employees

-As an employee, you probably don’t have that much leverage to change your company’s review process.
+As an employee, you probably don’t have that much leverage to change your company’s 2019 performance review process.
 Here are some links so that you don’t come to your evaluation unprepared:

 Negative Impacts of Employee Evaluations